Buckle up, y’all, because I’m about to hit you with a picky mom review of ALL of the Geronimo Stilton books. It’s going to be a wild ride.

 Full Geronimo Stilton Review TLDR

-That’s 213 Geronimo Stilton books reviewed by a picky Christian mom.
+That’s over 300 Geronimo Stilton books reviewed by a picky Christian mom.

 If you’re still asking, “Should I let my kids read Geronimo Stilton?” here’s the too-long-didn’t-read version of this Geronimo Stilton review: